climatescope/climatescope.org/app/_en_parameter/financing-and-investment.md

 ![PII Fig 1 - Annual clean energy investment in Climatescope and OECD countries ($bn), 2011-2015](/assets/images/content/2016/PII_Fig.
 1.jpg)

-Solar and wind accounted for 46.5% and 47.5% of this, respectively.
+Solar and wind accounted for 46.5% and 47.5% of this, respectively, and other renewable technologies for the remaining 6%.
 The growth in solar is astonishing given that the technology only attracted $20.8bn in Climatescope countries in 2011 vs. $42.6bn for onshore wind that year.
 Four years on and solar investment has more than tripled and is likely to top onshore wind for the first time in 2016.
 Behind this lies a story of cost declines; solar equipment prices are down approximately 90% since 2009.

 #### INVESTMENT PERFORMANCES VARY GREATLY

 Climatescope countries collectively had another exceptional year in 2015.
 Still, there continues to be substantial variation between the countries in which investors are continuously active and the rest (Figure 2).
-Ten countries in Climatescope saw clean energy investment exceed $4bn between 2010 and 2015.
-At the other end of the spectrum, ten countries have failed to attract any clean energy investment in projects larger than 1MW at all since 2010 and most countries have seen less than $600m of investment over the 2010-2015 period.
+Ten countries<sup>1</sup> in Climatescope saw clean energy investment exceed $4bn between 2010 and 2015.
+At the other end of the spectrum, ten countries<sup>2</sup> have failed to attract any clean energy investment in projects larger than 1MW at all since 2010 and most countries have seen less than $600m<sup>3</sup> of investment over the 2010-2015 period.

 ![PII Fig 2 - Distribution of countries by clean energy investment, 2010-2015 (number of countries)](/assets/images/content/2016/PII_Fig.
 2.jpg)